gigalgi/neurosymbolic-vla/README.md

 This repository contains no proprietary code from any third party.
 All implementations are original works of the author released under Apache 2.0.

-Apache License 2.0 — see [LICENSE](LICENSE) for details.

-This repository contains no proprietary code from any third party.
-All implementations are original works of the author released under Apache 2.0.